-.The Configuration page shows (see Figure 22):
+.The Configuration page shows (see Figure 24):

-- Port Number fe(n) for 100mb ports and ge(n) for Gigabit ports - Link Status Operational State of the Port's Link (Read-Only) - Port Description User-supplied Port Description

-- Admin Setting Administratively Enable or Disable the Port. - Speed Speed and Duplex Settings for Port. - Flow Control State of Flow Control for the Port.
+- Port Number fe(n) for 100mb ports and ge(n) for Gigabit ports - Link Status Operational State of the Port's Link (Read-Only) - Port Description User-supplied Port Description - Admin Setting Administratively Enable or Disable the Port. - Speed Speed and Duplex Settings for Port. - Flow Control State of Flow Control for the Port.

-To provide a description to a port on the EtherWAN Managed Switch:
+To provide a description to a port:

-- 5. Click in the Description text box for the appropriate port.
+- 1. Click in the Description text box for the appropriate port.

-- 6. Type in the description of the port.
+- 2. Type in the description of the port.

-- 7. Click on the Submit button.
+- 3. Click on the Submit button.

-To enable or disable a port on the EtherWAN Managed Switch:
+To enable or disable a port:

-- Click on the drop-down box under Admin Setting and select either Link Up or Link Down. - 2.
+- 1. Click on the drop-down box under Admin Setting and select either Link Up or Link Down. - 2.
 Click on the Submit button.

-To set the Port Speed and/or Port Duplex Settings on the EtherWAN Managed Switch:
+To set the Port Speed and/or Port Duplex Settings: